Your radiotherapy team

 Consultant clinical oncologist (cancer doctor)

-A consultant clinical oncologist is a doctor who is an expert in using radiotherapy and chemotherapy to treat people with different types of cancer.
+A consultant clinical oncologist is a doctor who is an expert in radiotherapy, chemotherapy and other anti-cancer drugs used to treat people with different types of cancer.
 They specialise in planning and overseeing your course of treatment.

 Therapeutic radiographer

-Therapeutic radiographers are experts in radiotherapy and are specially trained in giving you your treatment.
+Therapeutic radiographers are experts in radiotherapy and are specially trained to give you your treatment.
 They can also give you support, advice and information about your radiotherapy.
 They will:

 - help plan your treatment